CorentinDeBoisset/git-cv/README.md

 # git-cv

-Tool to make commits that follow a convention - such as conventionnal commits
+Tool to make commits that follow a convention - such as conventionnal commits.

+It is intended as a lightweight drop-in replacement of the [commitizen CLI](https://github.com/commitizen/cz-cli), without requiring a whole Nodejs setup.

 ## ❯ Install